 Practical tips for Speakers and Delegates

-- For written statements, it is essential that the delegations provide interpreters with copies of their texts to the Meetings Servicing Assistant in order to ensure the quality of the interpretation.
+- For written statements, it is essential that the delegations provide interpreters with copies of their texts in advance via the Meetings Servicing Assistant.
+Interpreters will then check against delivery.
 Speakers are requested to deliver the statement at a speed that is interpretable.

-- Speak at a reasonable pace.
+• Speak at a reasonable pace.

-- Speaking is better than reading.
+• Speaking spontaneously is better than reading.

-- Give the paragraph references before quotations, not after.
+• Give the paragraph references before quotations, not after.

-- Keep mobile phones in “off”, “silent” or “vibrate” mode and away from the microphone to avoid feedback and interference.
+• Keep mobile phones in “off”, “silent” or “vibrate” mode and away from the microphone to avoid feedback and interference.